 Why do aggressive tantrums happen?

 The first and most common reason for tantrums in toddlers is tiredness.
 Baby is more mobile than ever, and probably spending plenty of time outside and with other children.
 This can take a toll on energy levels and leave your little one feeling drained and exhausted.
 Exhaustion can then easily lead to tantrums.
 Frustration is another cause of tantrums – toddlers around this age spend a lot of time trying to accomplish new skills and tasks, and often it takes a few – or more than a few – tries before they get it.
-After several attempts at making something happen a certain way and with no progress, you might watch Baby spiral into a tantrum rooted in feeling completely frustrated that things aren’t going his way.
+After several attempts at making something happen a certain way and with no progress, you might watch Baby spiral into a tantrum rooted in feeling completely frustrated that things aren’t going their way.
 Offering to help often won’t help to prevent these tantrums, either – Baby wants to be able to do whatever it is themself.

 Lastly, simply put, toddlers have moods that shift in throughout the day.
 Sometimes, Baby is in a great mood and the world is wonderful.
-Sometimes the fun snack he always loves is suddenly the most disgusting piece of food you’ve ever put in front of him, and how dare you do such a thing!
+Sometimes the fun snack they always love is suddenly the most disgusting piece of food you’ve ever put in front of them, and how dare you do such a thing!

-By knowing times and places that these tantrums happen, you can sometimes predict his behavior, and start to notice patterns in his actions.
+By knowing times and places that these tantrums happen, you can sometimes predict their behavior, and start to notice patterns in their actions.
 Common times for meltdowns are when exhaustion, frustration, and mood are on the rise.
 Typically that can happen at times like naptime, bedtime, at the end of a play-date or in the car.

 Responding to aggressive tantrums